 Most days, we will leave on our hike at 8am, and walk around four hours per day, with an hour break for hot lunch.
 A few days we will need to walk for as long as six or seven hours in order to reach our teahouse.
 The hiking is on maintained trail, though some sections are over moraine (the rocky piles left by glaciers), and can be arduous going at altitude.
 Most people find hiking at altitude similar in difficulty to light jogging.
 Our heart-rates and respiratory rates will be higher than usual, but will return to normal levels during rest.
 We will take frequent brakes, but it is important to arrive for the trek with good fitness in order to maintain our health, safety, and comfort.

-Why are we going in September/October?
+Why are we going in March?

 What to Pack